 What is ESPN Fantasy Basketball?

-ESPN.com's Fantasy Basketball is as close as anyone but Mark Cuban will come to owning a winning franchise and becoming the team's manager, owner and president.
+ESPN.com's Fantasy Basketball is as close as anyone but Mark Cuban will come to owning a winning franchise and becoming the team's manager, team manager and president.
 All team decisions are yours to make.
-Each team owner is supplied with all of the tools -- multiple draft methods, unlimited waivers and trades, free agency, an all-empowering commissioner, chat rooms, league bulletin boards, player statistics, etc. In other words, everything needed to build a championship team.
+Each team manager is supplied with all of the tools -- multiple draft methods, unlimited waivers and trades, free agency, an all-empowering commissioner, chat rooms, league bulletin boards, player statistics, etc. In other words, everything needed to build a championship team.

-Statistical reports, expert analysis and up-to-date feature articles from ESPN.com editors are readily available to keep owners informed.
-Armed with this information, owners are free to create the team of their dreams.
-To win, an owner has to be crafty, as each team competes directly with nine other owners who are equally determined to come out on top.
-Owners can choose who they compete against and are free to join a league at their own level of competition.
+Statistical reports, expert analysis, and up-to-date feature articles from ESPN.com editors are readily available to keep team managers informed.
+Armed with this information, team managers are free to create the team of their dreams.
+To win, an team manager has to be crafty, as each team competes directly with nine other team managers who are equally determined to come out on top. team managers can choose who they compete against and are free to join a league at their own level of competition.

 Like the race for the final NBA playoff spot, the league title could be determined on the very last day of the season in rotisserie leagues.
 For head-to-head scoring, the top four teams in each league will play each other in the playoffs, conducted during the final weeks of the NBA regular season.
 The remaining teams compete in the consolation bracket.
 Regardless of your regular-season record, your team is guaranteed to play every week of the NBA season.